zammad/zammad-user-documentation/extras/shared-drafts.rst

             :alt: Screencast showing how to rename / update existing shared drafts

    Existing ticket
-      Use the ^ button next to the update button.
-If the group of the ticket (or in your selection) allows shared drafts, Zammad will provide the option "Save Draft".

-      All current changes on the ticket (ticket settings, article and it's attachments) will be saved to the shared draft.
+      Use the ``^`` button next to the ``Update`` button.
+If the group of the ticket (or in your selection) allows shared drafts, Zammad will provide the option **Save Draft**.
+All current changes on the ticket (ticket settings, article and its attachments) will be saved to the shared draft.

-      When saving was successful, the button "📝 Draft available" will be shown.
+      When saving was successful, the button ``📝 Draft available`` will be shown.

       .. figure:: /images/extras/shared-drafts/saving-a-shared-draft-within-ticket-zoom.gif
          :alt: Screencast showing how to save a shared draft within ticket zoom